 Every year, thousands of children are provided with schooling, food and clothing through HICM's Child Sponsorship Program.
 For just pennies a day, you can rescue a vulnerable child and provide them with safe shelter, food, education, health care, and spiritual development.

 For more information about this program, contact HICM in care of Margaret Wineinger at P.O.
 Box 934, Hallsville, TX 75650 or email her by clicking here.

 Construction of New Churches, Schools, Clinics

 HICM is constantly overseeing construction projects throughout the nation of Haiti and now the Dominican Republic where church and school buildings are overcrowded or non-existent and need to be built.

 Could you partner with us by providing funding and or workers to build an addition to a school?
 A church?
 Provide the land for a new facility?
 The possibilities are endless.
-Contact Paul Casteel if you are interested in partnering with HICM in this way.
-You may email him by clicking here.
+Let us know if you would like to help us in one of these endeavors.

 Missions trips are a wonderful way to get out of your box and experience the world.
 If you have never taken a missions trip, now is the time to begin praying and thinking about it.